MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure.Service/New-AzureWebsite.md

 This example creates a new website in Azure and a local Git repository to use for deploying files to the new website.

-### Example 2: Create website integrated with Github
+### Example 2: Create website integrated with GitHub
 ```
-PS C:\> New-AzureWebsite mysite -Github -GithubRepository myaccount/myrepo
+PS C:\> New-AzureWebsite mysite -GitHub -GitHubRepository myaccount/myrepo
 ```

-This example creates a new website linked to a Github repository named myaccount/myrepo.
+This example creates a new website linked to a GitHub repository named myaccount/myrepo.
-Commits to the Github repository are pushed to the website in Azure.
+Commits to the GitHub repository are pushed to the website in Azure.

 ## PARAMETERS